QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/CodeReview_Template.md

 # ✦═══════✦ 🔑 Misc Prerequisites ✦═══════✦ // TODO

 ### ❓ Hubs & Similar Games // TODO
+/// Hubs need to be added by CR, Juniors don't have permissions.
 Any hubs to add?
 (Refer to [RAdocs - Hubs Guidelines](https://docs.retroachievements.org/guidelines/content/game-info-and-hub-guidelines.html) and [RAweb - All Hubs](https://retroachievements.org/hubs))
 Any similar games to add?
 Think of games that may fit the same genre or games of the same series, perhaps.